wolfy-42/simu-documentation/documentation/05_User_Guide.md

 b) the simulation tool calls are available as bash terminal commands and are also available as commands in the TCL interpreter

 c) there is a separate license for waveform viewing which is way less expensive compared to the simulator license

+Specific settings have to be enabled in this mode TODO:

+* param = 0 - disable vendor TCL interpreter

 Below are captured several practically identical ways to execute a TC.